Fun117/scratch-cloud-logs/README.md

 ### Chat

 You can chat specifying a username.
-However, it's not recommended for gameplay, as it cannot confirm if the sender is the actual user.
-Use this feature responsibly; we are not responsible if you lose access to the game.
+While it's possible to impersonate the sender within the game, monitoring API communication allows you to identify whether the sender is the actual user.
+Therefore, using this feature is not recommended.
+We cannot take responsibility if using this feature disrupts gameplay.

 ```bash
 node addons/scratch-building/chat.js <username>